Iowa: Climate

+Precipitation

-Iowa has a relatively smooth gradient of varying precipitation across the state, with areas in the southeast of the state receiving an average of over 38 in of rain annually, and the northwest of the state receiving less than 28 in.
-The pattern of precipitation across Iowa is seasonal, with more rain falling in the summer months.
-Virtually statewide, the driest month is January or February, and the wettest month is June, owing to frequent showers and thunderstorms, some of which produce hail, damaging winds and/or tornadoes.
-In Des Moines, roughly in the center of the state, over two-thirds of the 34.72 in of rain falls from April through September, and about half the average annual precipitation falls from May through August, peaking in June.
+Iowa has had a relatively smooth gradient of varying precipitation across the state; from 1961 to 1990, areas in the southeast of the state received an average of over 38 in of rain annually, and the northwest of the state receiving less than 28 in.
+The pattern of precipitation across Iowa is seasonal with more rain falling in the summer months.
+Virtually statewide, the driest month is January or February, while the wettest month is June due to frequent showers and thunderstorms, some of which produce hail, damaging winds or tornadoes.
+In Des Moines, roughly in the center of the state, over two-thirds of the 34.72 in of rain falls from April through September, and about half the average annual precipitation falls from May through August peaking in June.

 Settlements

 Iowa's population is more urban than rural, with 61 percent living in urban areas in 2000, a trend that began in the early 20th century.
 Urban counties in Iowa grew 8.5% from 2000 to 2008, while rural counties declined by 4.2%.
 The shift from rural to urban has caused population increases in more urbanized counties such as Dallas, Johnson, Linn, Polk, and Scott, at the expense of more rural counties.

-Iowa, in common with other Midwestern states (especially Kansas, Nebraska, North Dakota, and South Dakota), is feeling the brunt of rural flight, although Iowa has been gaining population since approximately 1990.
+Iowa, in common with other Midwestern states (especially Kansas, Nebraska, North Dakota, and South Dakota), is feeling the brunt of rural flight, although the population of Iowa has been increasing since approximately 1990.
 Some smaller communities, such as Denison and Storm Lake, have mitigated this population loss through gains in immigrant laborers.

-Another demographic problem for Iowa is the brain drain, in which educated young adults leave the state in search of better prospects in higher education or employment.
+Another demographic problem for Iowa is brain drain, in which educated young adults leave the state in search of better prospects in higher education or employment.
 During the 1990s, Iowa had the second highest exodus rate for single, educated young adults, second only to North Dakota.

 Demographics

 Population

 The United States Census Bureau determined the population of Iowa was 3,190,369 on April 1, 2020, a 4.73% increase since the 2010 United States census.

 Of the residents of Iowa, 70.8% were born in Iowa, 23.6% were born in a different U.S. state, 0.6% were born in Puerto Rico, U.S. Island areas, or born abroad to American parent(s), and 5% were foreign born.

 Immigration from outside the United States resulted in a net increase of 29,386 people, while migration within the country produced a net loss of 41,140 people.
 6.5% of Iowa's population were reported as under the age of five, 22.6% under 18, and 14.7% were 65 or older.
 Males made up approximately 49.6% of the population.
 The population density of the state is 52.7 people per square mile.
 As of the 2010 census, the center of population of Iowa is in Marshall County, near Melbourne.
+The top countries of origin for Iowa's immigrants in 2018 were Mexico, India, Vietnam, China and Thailand.